dgc-ku/mlb_pitch_dashboard/README.md

 ## Video Walkthrough
 The following link demonstrates the dashboard in action, as posted on my Instagram account dedicated for scorecards: https://www.youtube.com/watch?v=3wbxCXq_i8I

-A poster slide summarizing data wrangling and findings can also be found in this repo
+A poster slide summarizing data wrangling and findings can also be found in this repo: https://github.com/dgc-ku/mlb_pitch_dashboard/blob/main/Liam%20Miller%20and%20Daniel%20Ku%20-%20Poster%20Slide.pdf

 ## Features